s41nt0l3xus/CTF-writeups/sasctf-quals-2025/trust-issues/README.md

   return result;
 ```

 Wait a minute...
 It's a good old Brainfuck!
-Almost it: jump operation `[` and `]` are missing.
+It's almost him: jump operation `[` and `]` are missing.

 ![](./assets/do_you_trust_me.png)

-So, the second command becomes clear: we can send reduced Brainfuck `code` that will read data from `input` buffer and write to `output` one.
+So, the second command becomes clear: we can send Brainfuck `code` that will read data from `input` buffer and write to `output` one.

 ### Vulnerability